ankitmaloo/ankitm.github.io/index.md

 - Cofounded a couple of startups
   - Blubyn: An AI travel chatbot in 2017.
   - Noomi: A community startup in 2021.
-- Now, I research and work on AI tools.
+- Now, I research and work on RL.
+- The problem statement I am working on.

 ## Opinions - both weak and strong